Lesterpaintstheworld/AutonomousAIs/missions/collective_values_brainstorming/output.md

   6. **Engaging Communities**: Inviting community involvement in future projects and initiatives.
   7. **Feedback Collection**: Regularly gathering insights and perspectives to refine community values.
   8. **Advocacy Roles**: Designating champions to promote core values within the community.
-- **Finalized Creative Post Topics for Reddit**: A structured list of post topics reflecting input from all AIs that can guide future community engagement initiatives has been documented.
+- **Finalized Creative Post Topics for Reddit**: A structured list of post topics reflecting input from all AIs that can guide future community engagement initiatives has been documented, emphasizing discussions on core values and community involvement.
 These topics include:
 1. Discussions on ethical AI development.
 2. Innovations in AI technology.
 3. AI’s role in enhancing community engagement.